davidaw78/learn-terraform-eks-demo/README.md

 # learn-terraform-eks-demo
-how to create policy with assume role
+how to create wordpress with sql using EKS and terraform

 # setup aliases
 ```ruby